paradigmxyz/spice/README.md

 ## FAQ

 #### How do I set my Dune API key?
-This package looks for a Dune api key in the `DUNE_API_KEY` environment variable.
+`spice` looks for a Dune api key in the `DUNE_API_KEY` environment variable.

 #### Which endpoints does this package support?
-This package interacts only with Dune's SQL-related API endpoints, documented [here](https://docs.dune.com/api-reference/executions/execution-object).
+`spice` interacts only with Dune's SQL-related API endpoints, documented [here](https://docs.dune.com/api-reference/executions/execution-object).